Dimension-independent spectral gap of polar slice sampling: Introduction

-is a (usually) unknown normalization constant.
-Because of the only partial knowledge about $\varrho$ the standard approach for dealing with such sampling problems is to construct a Markov chain with limit distribution $\pi$.
+is an unknown normalization constant.
+Because of the only partial knowledge about $\varrho$, the standard approach for dealing with such sampling problems is to construct a Markov chain with limit distribution $\pi$.

 The slice sampling methodology (see e.g.~\cite{BesagGreen}) provides a framework for the construction of a Markov chain $(X_n)_{n\in\N_0}$ with $\pi$-reversible transition kernel, where the distribution of $X_n$ converges (under weak regularity conditions) to the distribution of interest, see e.g. \cite{SliceConv}.
 We focus here on polar slice sampling (PSS) that exploits the almost surely well-defined factorization $\varrho(x) = p_0(x) p_1(x)$ with